 Terri Trembath is a video journalist who joined CBC Calgary in 2008.
-You can reach her at email@example.com.
+You can reach Terri at firstname.lastname@example.org.

 Latest from Terri Trembath

 How a sacred rock found its way back to its original stewards